idptools/metapredict/docs/getting_started.rst

 We think **metapredict** is useful for three main reasons.

 1. It's highly accurate, provide strong boundaries between disordered and folded regions.
 2. It's incredibly fast; on CPUs one can predict every IDR in the human proteome in ~5 minutes.
-On modest GPUs once can predict every IDR in the human proteome in 40 seconds.
+On modest GPUs one can predict every IDR in the human proteome in 40 seconds.
 This stands in stark contrast to other predictors which place length caps on sequences and can take hours per sequence.
 3. It is easy to use and distributed via a wide range of channels.
-In addition to this Python package, metapredict is distributed as a stand alone webserver, colab notebooks for large-scale predictions, and as an `API for SHEPHARD <https://shephard.readthedocs.io/en/latest/apis.html#metapredict>`__, our general-purpose toolkit for working with an annotating large protein datasets.
-This Python package further implements metapredict as both python modules and as a set of command-line tools.
+In addition to this Python package, metapredict is distributed as a stand-alone webserver, colab notebooks for large-scale predictions, and as an `API for SHEPHARD <https://shephard.readthedocs.io/en/latest/apis.html#metapredict>`__, our general-purpose toolkit for working with an annotating large protein datasets.
+This Python package further implements metapredict as both Python modules and as a set of command-line tools.

 In summary, we believe metapredict provides the three key ingredients of a useful disorder predictor: it's extremely accurate, it's incredibly fast, and it's very easy to use.